Choose healthy foods every day

 - Eat a variety of unprocessed, home-cooked foods.

-- Eat plant-based foods every day, such as fruits, vegetables, whole grains, beans, peas, lentils, tofu, nuts, and seeds.
+- Eat fruits, vegetables, whole grains, beans, peas, lentils, tofu, nuts, and seeds every day.

 - Use olive and canola oils for cooking.